 - Know your test date!
 Don’t assume it’s the same as last year.
 These dates vary from year to year. there are also multiple test dates from which schools choose.
 So your date may not be the same as your sibling’s date last year, maybe not even the same month!
 And it could be different from your friend in a neighboring school district.
-For the Greater Cincinnati area, these are the 2018 known test dates we’ve verified with your school counseling office.
+For the Greater Cincinnati area, these are the 2019 known test dates we’ve verified with your school counseling office.
 Once you see it here, verify it again with your school!
+If your school is not on the list, they’ve not responded to our request; let us know when you have it, and we’ll update our list!

 - Align prep to your test date.
 At LEAP our data since 1999 shows students who prep before a first attempt ultimately test fewer times and spend less time and money on testing.
 We are seeing a pattern of students incorrectly assuming their state test date then registering for a LEAP prep class or individual tutoring that doesn’t align.
 When our ACT-SAT Director catches these in our office, she reaches out to reschedule into a class with proper alignment.